 - Travel insurance

-- Entrance fees to the Moon Parties on Koh Pha Ngan
+- Entry fee to moon parties on Koh Pha Ngan

-- Entrance fee to the Grand Palace during the Bangkok tour
+- Entry fee to the Grand Palace in Bangkok

 - Optional activities

-You’ll need to arrange your flights to arrive at Bangkok Suvarnabhumi International Airport (BKK) between 6am to 8pm on your Thailand Experience start date.
-Depending on the dates of your Thailand Experience ending (on day 29) and your Bali Beaches trip starting, you’ll have the option of staying on in Bangkok or flying straight to Bali.
+Depending on the dates of your Thailand trip ending and your Bali trip starting, you may have a few days between the two trips. you’ll have the option of staying on in Bangkok or flying straight to Bali.
 However please note that for stays in Thailand of more than 30 days, you will need to obtain a 60 day visa for Thailand prior to departure through your nearest Thailand Embassy.